-Software Engineer Hiring Process
+Java Engineer Hiring Process

 - In the final part, you can ask some questions about the job and the company.

+Employers ask candidates specific interview questions in every business.
+These differ from questions about you to your past work experiences.
+Make sure to exercise answering these popular questions since they will likely come up in an interview.
 Recruiters don’t want to scare you and start with serious questions straight away.
 They will first ask you about some basic stuff, and then go deeper into your knowledge.

 2. Do you prefer working in a startup environment or an established company?
+Why?

 3. What are the principles of good software engineering?
 What principles do you follow?